Bookroo/bookroo.github.io/_posts/2018-02-20-bookroo-interview-with-cale-atkinson.md

 **Bookroo: How do you know what a character needs to look like?
 Does the author always have an idea for that?**

-_Cale: If I’m illustrating a book for another Author they may have some notes/ideas on the characters appearance.
+_Cale: If I’m illustrating a book for another Author they may have some notes/ideas on the character's appearance.
 Overall, I try and get an understanding what the character is all about from the book itself.
 What’s her/his personality?
 Is she/he loud?
 Quiet?
 Messy or tidy?
 All those little details help in how I end up drawing them._

 **Bookroo: What does a typical workday look like for you?**